 I would add that it should also include anticipating the suffering that may come as a result of our management decisions, and making plans to minimise or ease it.
 It’s not good enough to wait and see if anyone’s suffering and then act.
 After all, many people work hard to maintain their pride and sense of dignity in the face of misfortune and do their utmost to disguise it.

 Why bother?
 Some decisions are hard enough without having to put in additional effort to reduce any potential fall out.
 But the impact on your organisation of not paying attention to the emotional wellbeing of your people is undeniable.

-The 2015/16 Labour Force Survey highlighted that in Great Britain stress accounted for 37% of all work related ill health cases and 45% of all working days lost due to ill health.
-That’s 11.7 million days lost to stress.
+The 2017/18 Labour Force Survey highlighted that in Great Britain In 2017/18 stress, depression or anxiety accounted for 44% of all work-related ill health cases and 57% of all working days lost due to ill health.
+That’s 15.4 million days lost to stress.
 Whatever you can do to reduce stress at work will have an positive impact

 The way you treat those that are affected by a decision to reduce staff will be noted by the survivors, having an effect on whether they trust you as a manager, which in turn will influence whether they want to stay or move on.